harshraj78/DSA/README.md

 To get started with this repository, you can clone it using the following command: `git clone https://github.com/harshraj78/DSA.git`.

 Feel free to explore the different directories and files.
 Each problem is organized within its respective category or topic.
-You'll find detailed problem statements along with the corresponding solutions.
+You'll get detailed problem statements along with the corresponding solutions.

 ## Contributing